 Matt also talks about our business plan, and how instrumental it was in our being chosen as one of the two winners of this year’s contest.
-On a tour of Indian Creek Distillery in New Carlisle, we were shocked to discover that the State of Ohio and the Federal government take about 60% of the cost of every bottle of Ohio-distilled spirits in taxes.
-Joe and Missy Duer, the owners of Indian Creek, told us that most craft distillers are looking for other revenue streams because the margins on their spirits are relatively low, because of the high cost of doing business in Ohio.
+On a tour of the distillery in New Carlisle, we were shocked to discover that the State of Ohio and the Federal government take about 60% of the cost of every bottle of Ohio-distilled spirits in taxes.
+The owners of the distillery told us that most craft distillers are looking for other revenue streams because the margins on their spirits are relatively low, because of the high cost of doing business in Ohio.
 That’s why so many distilleries give tours and have retail shops where they sell t-shirts, bar ware and so forth.
-Our business model is to create a complete line of bespoke condiments featuring Indian Creek whiskeys (and whatever else their stills produce).
+Our business model is to create a complete line of bespoke condiments featuring craft-distilled whiskeys (and whatever else their stills produce).
 And then take the concept throughout the state.

 [Indian Creek Distillery] Owner Missy Duer says she and her husband fell in love with the corn whiskey mustard.
 “Actually, I took it up to the house,” Duer recalled.
 “My family was having a get-together, and I had the kids taste it.
 Everyone flipped out.” …

 It wasn’t just the quality of the mustard that impressed the judges.
 It was their business plan.
 If the Indian Creek experiment is a success, Hanover plans to roll out the model to other Ohio distilleries, incorporating their products into condiments and other food items they can sell.